 Jess L.M.
 LEUNG

 Dr Jess LEUNG is a psychiatrist, subspecialized in late-age mental health.
 Her expertise includes neurocognitive disorders and mental capacity related medical-legal issues.
-She is a current member of Guardianship Board of Hong Kong and honorary clinical assistant professor of HKU and CUHK.
+She is ex-committee member of Guardianship Board of Hong Kong and honorary clinical assistant professor of HKU and CUHK.

 Thelma is a barrister who specialises in estate and succession planning advice, with a litigation practice in probate, trust and family law.
 She is the co-author of “Drafting Trusts and Will Trusts in Hong Kong”, and the Honorary Trustees of The Women’s Foundation, an NGO which serves women and girls in HK.